On the spectrum of limit models: Introduction

 A key technical step to prove Theorem \ref{non-iso} is to determine the relationship between $\lambda$-non-splitting, $\lambda$-non-forking and $\dnf$-non-forking.
 Due to this, we spend Subsection \ref{dnf-is-like-dns} studying how they interact.
 Among the results we obtain is a canonicity result for $\lambda$-non-forking for long limit models (see Theorem \ref{nf-limits}).

-In Section 5, we present results which combine the results of Section 3 and 4 in natural set up.
-By combining Theorem \ref{largelimitsareisothm*} and Theorem \ref{non-iso}, we show that for distinct regular cardinals $\delta_1, \delta_2 \leq \lambda$, the $(\lambda, \delta_1)$-limit model and $(\lambda, \delta_2)$-limit model are isomorphic exactly when $\delta_1, \delta_2 \geq \kappadnfu$ (see Theorem \ref{full-picture}).
+In Section 5, we present results which combine the results of Section 3 and 4 in a natural setting.
+Using both Theorem \ref{largelimitsareisothm*} and Theorem \ref{non-iso}, we show that for distinct regular cardinals $\delta_1, \delta_2 \leq \lambda$, the $(\lambda, \delta_1)$-limit model and $(\lambda, \delta_2)$-limit model are isomorphic exactly when $\delta_1, \delta_2 \geq \kappadnfu$ (see Theorem \ref{full-picture}).
 Since $\kappadnfu$ eventually stabilises, we get that for all high enough $\lambda$ (above $\beth_{\beth_{2^{\LS(\K)}+}}$), the isomorphism spectra of the $\lambda$-limit models are all the same (see Theorem \ref{cor-2} and Theorem \ref{cor-2.5}).
-These results have the advantage that there are many examples of natural AECs that satisfy their hypotheses, and they can be used as \emph{black boxes} when studying limit models in these cases; we demonstrate this in Section 6.
+These results have the advantage that there are many examples of natural AECs that satisfy their hypotheses, and they can be used as black boxes when studying limit models in these cases; we demonstrate this in Section 6.

 More precisely in Section 6, we showcase how to use these results to study limit models on the AECs of: modules, with embeddings; torsion abelian groups, with pure embeddings; and models of a complete first-order theory, with elementary embeddings.
 In particular, we derive as an immediate corollary a slight weakening of the main theorem of \cite{maz24}: that in the AEC of $R$-modules with embeddings, $R$ is $(<\aleph_n)$-Noetherian but not $(< \aleph_{n-1})$-Noetherian if and only if for all stability cardinals $\lambda \geq \beth_{\beth_{(2^{\operatorname{card}(R) + \aleph_0})^+}}$, there are exactly $n+1$ non-isomorphic $\lambda$-limit models (this result is slightly weaker than \cite[3.17]{maz24} as the lower bound on $\lambda$ is higher than in the original result).